<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 1 year before your event

-• Set up a simple form where people can sign up to keep up to date with key updates, speaker announcements, early bird registration, etc.
+• Set up a simple form where people can sign up to stay updated on important dates, speaker announcements, early bird registration, etc.

 • Start working on event branding, either from scratch or making tweaks to the previous years’